 Location & Overview

-The gluteus maximus muscle is the heaviest and largest muscle in the human body.
-Out of all the gluteal muscles (comprised of the gluteus maximus, gluteus medius and gluteus minimus), the gluteus maximus is the most superficial (closest to the skin’s surface).
-It covers the other two gluteal muscles except for the anterior superior third of the gluteus medius .
+The gluteus maximus is the largest and heaviest muscle in the human body.
+It forms the most superficial layer of the gluteal muscle group, which also includes the gluteus medius and gluteus minimus muscles.
+The gluteus maximus is located in the posterior part of the hip and buttock region and it covers the other two gluteal muscles, except for the anterior superior third of the gluteus medius .
+Its primary function is hip extension, and it is involved in activities such as: walking, running, jumping, weightlifting and climbing stairs.

 Origin & Insertion